-A. Composition

-The University Student Appeals Board shall be comprised of two undergraduate students, one graduate student, and three faculty members.

-B. Jurisdiction

-The University Student Appeals Board shall have appellate jurisdiction over appeals arising from sanctions imposed as a result of a hearing involving allegations of personal misconduct under any section of this Article and appeals arising out of cases heard pursuant to Section II of this Article.
-The University Student Appeals Board shall have original jurisdiction over nonacademic student grievances filed pursuant to Section II of this Article to challenge a University policy or regulation.
+- A. Composition.
+The University Student Appeals Board shall be comprised of two undergraduate students, one graduate student, one staff member, and two faculty members. - B. Jurisdiction.
+The University Student Appeals Board shall have appellate jurisdiction over disciplinary decisions arising from processes outlined in Section I of Article 5.
+The University Student Appeals Board shall also have original jurisdiction over nonacademic student grievances filed pursuant to Section II of Article 5 to challenge a University policy or regulation. - C. Terms of Office.
 Student members of the University Student Appeals Board shall serve for two years with the opportunity for reappointment for one additional two-year term.
-Faculty members shall serve for three years, with the opportunity for reappointment for one additional three-year term.
+Faculty and staff members shall serve for three years, with the opportunity for reappointment for one additional three-year term.
 All terms of office shall begin with the summer semester following appointment.